kgbard/rsschool-cv/cv.md

 ## Profile:

-An unskilled (but hoping and trying to fix it in the future) web developer.
+An unskilled (but hoping and trying to fix it in the nearest future) web developer.
 Strong creative and soft skills - team player, contactable, approachable and easy to get along with.
 ## Skills:

 1. Problem-solving